IvanSmiths/cover-letter-builder-pro/README.md

 # Cover Letter Builder Pro

 Cover Letter Builder Pro is a web application that allows you to create a cover letter based on a job posting.
-It uses the [Groq](https://groq.dev/) library with Llama to generate the cover letter content.
-Heavily tested with various job application, but still in beta.
+It uses Groq library with Llama to generate the cover letter content.
+Heavily tested with various job application, still in beta.

 ## Contributing